brehen/kluften.dev-v2/static/blog-posts/nebula_chapter2.md

 building a Rust web server that can spin up WebAssembly modules in the background.

-### "Isn't this just going to be a web server that spins up the wasmtime runtime in the background?
-Is that a Serverless Faas Platform?"
+> Isn't this just going to be a web server that spins up the wasmtime runtime in
+> the background?
+Is that a Serverless Faas Platform?

 ...

 Yes.
-Yes that's what I'm making.
-And I'm not 100% sure if the terminology matches, but ChatGPT seems to agree with me!
+Yes, that is what I'm making.
+And I'm not 100% sure if the terminology matches, but I checked with ChatGPT and got the green card.

 ("Regenerate" the answer to get the actual answer.)